jjessyli/codi-workshop.github.io/call-papers.md

 Demo submissions may describe systems, tools, visualizations, etc., and may consist of up to 4 pages, plus unlimited pages for references.

-Accepted long, short, and demo papers will be presented orally or as posters.
+Accepted long, short, and demo papers will be presented orally.

 Extended abstracts can describe work in progress or those already published elsewhere.
 These may be two pages long (without references).
 Extended abstracts are non-archival.
 They will be presented as posters, and included in the workshop program and handbook, but will not appear in the workshop proceedings.